magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-inval.md

 In addition to time-to-live, the Magento application enables you to expire cached content immediately after a change is made.
 We use an identity interface (that is, a *cache tag*) to link system entities with cached content.

 <div class="bs-callout bs-callout-info" id="info">
   <p>Cache storage performance is directly related to the number of tags per cache record.
-You should minimize the count of tags and use them only for entities that are used in production mode.
+You should minimize the count of tags and use them only in production mode.
 In other words, do <em>not</em> use cache invalidation for actions related to store setup.</p>
 </div>

 First, a class must use [`Magento/Framework/DataObject/IdentityInterface`]({{ site.mage2000url }}lib/internal/Magento/Framework/DataObject/IdentityInterface.php){:target="_blank"} as follows: